 The good news is you don’t need to tour the caves to enjoy Wind Cave National Park.
 There are nature trails and plenty of wildlife viewing to keep your attention at this national park.
 We spotted many bison and prairie dogs during our visit and enjoyed the trails around the visitor center.
 Plus, dogs are allowed on two trails at Wind Cave National Park: Prairie Vista and Elk Mountain.

 3. Custer State Park

 With over 70,000 acres of wildlife, camping, hiking and other activities in the Black Hills, Custer State Park is a great place to enjoy the outdoors.
 Drive the 18 mile Wildlife Loop Road to discover the wildlife that roam around the open prairie.
 We encountered a large herd of bison driving north on highway 87.

 Needles Highway and Iron Mountain Road are popular drives in Custer State Park.
 Make sure to check tunnel height restrictions before embarking on your journey.
-The camper van wouldn’t fit through a couple of the tunnels so Joe took the motorcycle on Iron Mountain Road and Needles Highway.
-In his opinion, Iron Mountain Road was better for motorcycle riding.
+Since the Class B camper van wouldn’t fit through a few of the tunnels, Joe took his motorcycle on Iron Mountain Road and Needles Highway.
+Based on his experience, Iron Mountain Road was better for motorcycle riding.

 4. Crazy Horse Memorial

 My fellow chiefs and I would like the white man to know that the red man has great heroes also.– Chief Henry Standing Bear

 Visit Crazy Horse Memorial to learn the history and story behind the world’s largest sculptural undertaking.
 We did not visit the memorial in 2019, but we did catch a glimpse of the sculpture in the granite mountain driving north on highway 385.
 Joe’s mom really enjoyed the Crazy Horse Memorial when we stopped in on our 2021 Summer with Mom road trip.